Bosch-0/Project-Muggle/docs/icon_policy.md

 Icon style should follow a few basic principles to maintain consistency and clarity:

 - Icons should be minimal with little to no fine details.
-- Icon shapes should be consistent and avoid organic elements that do not scale well.
+- Shapes should be consistent and avoid organic elements that do not scale well.
-- Icon colors should be consistent with other icons used in Bitcoin Core.
+- Colors should be consistent with other icons used in Bitcoin Core.
 - Icons should should fit within the 'live area' of the icon grid - see below.

 ### Icon Grid
 Bitcoin Core's icon set uses an 8-point grid system which utilises size increments of 8 (in pixels) to visually orientate elements within a grid.
 An even number like 8 to position icon elements makes scaling on a wide variety of devices easy and consistent.
 Most popular screen sizes are divisible by 8 which makes fitting elements easier with an 8-point grid system.
+If icons need to be scaled up or down for whatever reason they should stick within multiples of 8 to maintain visual consistancy.
 Overall, this makes things more efficient for designers and maintains consistency across applications.
+Below is an example of an icon within an 8-point grid system.
+Icons should remain within the live area shown below to prevent being obscurbed by other elements

+[INSERT IMAGE]

 ### Optimizing Production Files (PNG):